Hermosa, Chicago: Walt Disney

 Hermosa is the birthplace of Walt Disney, born on December 5, 1901.
 The house Walt was born in was designed and built by his father and mother, Elias Disney and Flora Call Disney, in 1893.
-The home is located at the corner of Tripp Avenue and Palmer Street at 2156 North Tripp Avenue, formerly 1249 Tripp Avenue.
+The home is located at the corner of Tripp Avenue and Palmer Street at 2156 North Tripp Avenue, formerly 1249 Tripp Avenue before the address system was overhauled in 1909.
 The home was sold in 2013.
 The new owners intended to restore the home and hope to obtain landmark status for the structure.
 The City of Chicago attempted to designate the structure as a Historic Landmark in 1991, but the owner of the property at the time fought the designation.
 Brent Young, Dina Benadon, and Todd Regan, the executive director, are currently raising funds to repair the siding, install restoration windows and paint the structure.